MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-support-on-azure.md

 Microsoft may use 3rd-party Java distributions and binaries for some managed services.
 Microsoft will keep those 3rd-party distributions up to date for as long as there are updates available.

-For more details on availability of other versions of Java and support roadmap, see the specific Azure service documentation.
+For more information on the availability of other versions of Java, and for the support roadmap, see the specific Azure service documentation.

 ## Services without a managed or default Java runtime